Semantic Communications for Wireless Sensing: RIS-aided Encoding and Self-supervised Decoding: Related Work

 \subsection{Wireless Sensing}

-Wireless signals such as WiFi~\cite{niu2022rethinking} have been used for a variety of sensing tasks, from large-scale intrusion detection and indoor localization, to small-scale gesture recognition and breathing monitoring.
-Moreover, with the rapid advancement of wireless sensing techniques, next-generation Internet service providers (SPs) can construct digital models of the physical world (for digital twin service) or conduct analysis of users' behaviors (for Metaverse services)~\cite{ramadan2020efficient,liu2019wireless,hassanalieragh2015health}.
-We introduce a completed sensing process.
-First, wireless IoT devices collect the sensing data.
-With the frequency conversion and channel estimation, the channel state information (CSI) can be obtained as the sampled version of channel frequency response (CFR), which is proven to be one of the most effective signal sources for sensing tasks such as human activities detection~\cite{yue2020bodycompass} and passive localization~\cite{gao2022towards}.
-The CFR can be expressed as a complex matrix, e.g., rows are sub-carriers frequencies and columns are active sensors.
-For easy transmission and storage, the IoT devices can decompose the CFR complex matrix into an amplitude spectrum and a phase spectrum.
-By using a three-dimensional multiple signal classification (3D-MUSIC) algorithm, 3D spectrum can be obtained using the amplitude and phase spectrums, which contains the information of 2D AoA and time of flight (ToF).
-The 2D AoA means the elevation and azimuth AoA as shown in Fig.~\ref{img} (Part I).
-The obtained 3D spectrum can be then used to achieve several purposes, e.g., physical world user localization~\cite{gong2021usability}, or activities detection.
-A challenge in the above process is that the storage or transmission causes excessive network resource consumption due to a large amount of sensing data.
+{Wireless signals, such as WiFi~\cite{niu2022rethinking}, have been widely used for sensing tasks ranging from large-scale intrusion detection to small-scale gesture recognition and breathing monitoring.
+With the rapid advancement of wireless sensing techniques, next-generation internet service providers can construct digital models of the physical world (for digital twin service) or conduct analysis of users' behaviors (for Metaverse services)~\cite{ramadan2020efficient,liu2019wireless,hassanalieragh2015health}.
+Wireless IoT devices collect the sensing data and use channel state information (CSI), which can be obtained as a sampled channel frequency response (CFR), for sensing tasks such as human activities detection~\cite{yue2020bodycompass} and passive localization~\cite{gao2022towards}.
+The CFR can be expressed as a complex matrix and decomposed into an amplitude spectrum and a phase spectrum for easy transmission and storage.
+With a three-dimensional multiple signal classification (3D-MUSIC) algorithm, the 3D spectrum can be obtained using the amplitude and phase spectra, which contain the time of flight (ToF) information.
+The obtained 3D spectrum can achieve several purposes, such as user localization~\cite{gong2021usability} or activity detection in the physical world.
+A challenge in this process is that the storage or transmission can cause excessive network resource consumption due to a large amount of sensing data.}